-If a student feels that s/he has made sufficient progress to advance to the next level prior to the end of a thirteen week quarter, s/he may request to take a level-exit exam (offered during weeks 6 through 8 of each quarter) in order to qualify for this move.
-Students must study for at least 6 weeks at a given level to be eligible for the level-exit exam.
+If a student feels that s/he has made sufficient progress to advance to the next level prior to the end of the second thirteen week quarter of the level, s/he may request to take a Level up Exam (offered during weeks 6 through 8 of each quarter) in order to qualify for this move.
+Students must study for at least 4 weeks at a given level to be eligible for the Level up Exam.

-Individual Student Report
+Individual Student Reports

-IEP courses operate on a thirteen week quarter, and ongoing student progress is recorded on a student's Individual Student Report (ISR).
-The ISR includes assessment results from quizzes, a weekly class participation score (combining attendance, homework, and activity participation), and quarterly exam score, as well as the student's current level, and the instructor's comments and recommendations for the upcoming quarter.
-The ISR is a progress report of his/her performance in IEP courses.
-A copy of the ISR is available to students, and may be forwarded to another academic institution, upon written request by the student.
+IEP courses operate on two thirteen week quarters, and ongoing student progress is recorded on a student's Individual Student Report (ISR).
+The ISR includes assessment results from quizzes, weekly assessment scores on reading, writing, speaking, and listening, and Progress Exam or Final Course Exam score, as well as the student's current level, and the instructor's comments and recommendations for the upcoming quarter.
+The ISR is a progress report of students' performances in IEP courses.
+A copy of the ISR is given to students at the end of each quarter during a conference session with the core teacher, and may be forwarded to another academic institution, upon written request by the student.